00bear00/cmpt318/README.md

-Command to run:
-Order of execution:
+-Command to run: We prefer run .ipynb file in Jupyter Notebook.
+Although we also have .py file.
+To run it, enter "python3 weather_prediction.py", and it will give the same result.

-Needed library: pandas, numpy, scipy, skimage.io, re, glob, sklearn.
+-Order of execution: We put everything in one file, so there is no specific order of execution. library needed: pandas, numpy, scipy, skimage.io, re, glob, sklearn.

-Need weather image and weather condition files in folder: katkam-scaled, yvr-weather.
+-folders needed: katkam-scaled, yvr-weather. (all input files are in these folders, and it will be read automatically when the program is running)